AndrewHanSolo/CMP/README.md

 	dataCopy.selectData(filters)
 ```
 Data is filtered in the order of frames, area, and measurements.
 The spatial and temporal filter functions recompute measurements after filtering.
-To create a fresh copy of the data for a different set of filters is simply
+To create a fresh copy of the data for a different set of filters is
 ```python
 datacopy = deepcopy(data)
 datacopy.selectData(newFilters)